 I’m sometimes asked to explain, in a general way, the main findings and discoveries from the long-term evolution experiment (LTEE) with E. coli.
-So in a series of ~10 posts, I will briefly summarize the most important findings and discoveries, as I see them, in very broad, conceptual terms.
+So in a series of posts, I will briefly summarize a few of the most important findings and discoveries, as I see them, in very broad, conceptual terms.

 I won’t provide the detailed results, but I will list some of the key papers that present them.
 Interested readers can read those papers to see the methods, evidence, and data that support the findings and discoveries.